-CI 509 Practicum in ESL/Bilingual Education (3 credits)
+CI 509 Practicum in ESOL/Bilingual Education (3 credits)

-Prerequisites: ALL of the courses listed above must be completed prior to undertaking the ESL Practicum.
+Prerequisites: ALL of the courses listed above must be completed prior to doing your Practicum.

-- Develop a curriculum to meet those needs
+- Developing a curriculum to meet those needs

-- Write a summary essay describing your knowledge and skills as they relate to the 14 ESL competencies established by the Oregon Teacher Standards & Practices Commission (TSPC)
+- Writing a summary essay describing your knowledge and skills as they relate to the 14 ESOL competencies established by the Oregon Teacher Standards & Practices Commission (TSPC)

-A participant works with a local ESL-endorsed “master teacher” who serves as a mentor/guide for consultation and problem solving.
+Practicum students work with a "cooperating teacher" on site.
 A University-appointed supervisor observes and evaluates the practicum work.
-The participant checks in with both of these people at each step of the process.
+The participant checks in with both of these people throughout the term.